 There are plenty of skills that a person with a background in psychology has which are directly transferable to the world of UX Design.
 Below are some of the big players.

-The Mental Model: The Mental Model it is based on the outlook of the user, providing an explanation of his or her thought processes and is a prerequisite to empathy.
-Psychology often looks at how mental models are constructed how they shape behavior.
+The Mental Model: The Mental Model is based on the outlook of the user, providing an explanation of his or her thought processes, and functions as a prerequisite to empathy (see below).
+Psychology often looks at how mental models are constructed and how they shape behavior.
 When involved in UX Design, it is very important that you separate yourself from your own personal mental model and stay focused on the user—what are they used to, what do they expect?

 Empathy: Empathy is the capacity to recognize and understand the emotions that are experienced by another person.
 Within the study of psychology, there is a huge focus on learning and practicing empathy.
 This skill naturally translates to UX Design because the best way to build better products and services and meet the needs of your users is to understand them, where they come from, and what they want.
 The ability to show you care about how the user interacts with your products will help to improve how they, and others, interact with your products in the future.